Warspinix/Python-Projects/README.md

 Games, projects, and ideas developed by me with the versatile language that is Python.
 The various projects that have been made so far are listed below:
 - Tic-Tac-Toe
-- Four in a Row
+- 4 in a Row
 - Pencil Sketch Generator